 7. You turn on iPhone by pressing the top right button on the side until the power slide function returns to the screen.
 Remember, if you don’t need all the phones functions you can save battery and EMF exposure by turning off WiFi and BlueTooth in Settings and eliminate all electromagnetic radiation by using an adapter and wiring up your iPhone.

-You can also try and ultraviolet machine that will clean your phone in 10 minutes or so.
+You can also try and ultraviolet machine that will clean your phone without any liquids or CDC recommended chemicals in 10 minutes or so.
 PhoneSoap is what one of the makers I found.
 They say that UV-C light kills 99.99%† of household germs.
 It destroys nucleic acids and breaks apart bacteria DNA.
 With their DNA broken, bacteria can’t function or reproduce, and the organisms die.